robertdp/purescript-react-halo/README.md

 ```

 Similarly to subscriptions, when the component unmounts all still-running forks will be killed.
 However new forks _can_ be created during the `Finalize` phase but there is no way of killing them (as with Halogen).

+### Parallelism

+Finally `HaloM` provides an instance of `Parallel` for converting back and forth between `HaloAp`, it's applicative counterpart.
+This allows any logic to be easily converted to run in `parallel` or `sequential`ly.